cannam/repoint/README.md

 Vext has been tested on Linux, OSX, and Windows.
 CI tests currently cover Linux and OSX with both Mercurial and Git repositories using all three of the supported SML compilers.

+Vext is a developer tool.
+Don't ask end-users of your software to use it.

 [![Build Status](https://travis-ci.org/cannam/vext.svg?branch=master)](https://travis-ci.org/cannam/vext)